lancegputnam/parse-image-app/README.md

 Image Application
 ===============
 After working with Backbone, our class made the transition to Parse and created photo applications with the language.
 FolkGram allows you to add a photo and caption, which will post on the application.
 You can also add and resize a frame over the main image, which is done in part by Fabric.JS.
-The next step in this application will be to allow for ability to add a frame or filter over any image and allow the user the save the image.
+The next step in this application will be to allow for the ability to add a frame or filter over any image and allow the user to then save the image.

 Primary Technologies: <br>
 HTML, CSS, JavaScript, Backbone, Parse, Fabric.JS